 Carolyn (Lindy) McBride Ph.D.

 Lindy received her B.A. from Williams College in 1998 and then sought additional research and life experience as a field assistant in the upper Amazon of Peru, an independent Fulbright Fellow in Tanzania, and an Outward Bound canoe instructor in northern Minnesota.
 She received her Ph.D. in Population Biology from the University of California at Davis in 2008 under the mentorship of Drs.
 Michael Turelli and Sergey Nuzhdin and then conducted postdoctoral research in neurogenetics and behavior with Dr. Leslie Vosshall at The Rockefeller University.
-She received an NIH/NIDCD K99/R00 Pathway to Independence award in 2011 and started her own laboratory at Princeton University in September 2014.
-She holds a joint position in the Princeton Neuroscience Institute and the Department of Ecology and Evolutionary Biology.
+She started her own lab at Princeton in 2014, where she holds a joint position in the Princeton Neuroscience Institute and the Department of Ecology and Evolutionary Biology.
 Lindy is broadly interested in the genomic, molecular, and neural basis of behavioral evolution.